 Kawazu Sakura's signature dark pink color.

-This park is located near Shin matsuda station, only about 1 and a half hours by train from Shinjuku - Tokyo station.
-From the station you can take a bus or taxi straight to the park, but I recommend you walk to enjoy and see all the cherry blossom trees growing along the way.
+This park is located near Shin-Matsuda Station, about an hour and a half by train from Shinjuku Station in Tokyo.
+From the station, you can take a bus or taxi directly to the park, but I highly recommend walking instead.
+This way, you can fully enjoy the breathtaking cherry blossoms lining the entire route.

 This is probably the most beautiful public restroom I've ever seen 😀